Why You Should Get Your Commercial or Industrial Roof Inspected This Spring

 While on your commercial roof, look for general wear and tear and damage caused by ice, freeze/thaw cycles, and ice damming.

-Notice any cracks or tears, broken or clogged downspouts, or damage to scuppers, scupper boxes, perimeter metal flashings, or lead-edge metal.
-If something doesn’t look right, take note.
+Please note any cracks or tears, broken or clogged downspouts, or damage to scuppers, scupper boxes, perimeter metal flashings, or lead-edge metal.

 Reach Out to Ridgeworth Roofing for a Spring Roof Inspection

-Even after going through this spring cleaning commercial roof checklist, you will want to contact a roofing professional to check out anything you might have missed.
+Even after reviewing this spring cleaning commercial roof checklist, you should contact a roofing professional to check for anything you might have missed.

-For example, if you find a leak, a professional roofing contractor can evaluate the source and cause of the leak.
-It could result from thermal shock or ice damming, which occurs when the heat from inside the building melts ice on the roof from the underside, allowing water to enter under the roof covering and into the building.
+For example, if you find a leak, a professional roofing contractor can evaluate its source and cause.
+The leak could result from thermal shock or ice damming, which occurs when heat from inside the building melts ice on the roof from the underside, allowing water to enter under the roof covering and into the building.

 The leak could also be unrelated to the roof itself.
 An unsecured mechanical door, for example, could be one explanation for water entering the building.